La Secta (professional wrestling): La Secta Cibernética

 The original stable was formed around the promotion's number one rudo Cibernético and was known as La Secta Cibernética (a play on words, meaning both "The Sect of Cibernético" and "The Cybernetic Sect" in English).
 The group was formed in late 2005 when Cibernético along with his longtime partners in crime Chessman and Charly Manson recruited The Black Family to join together and form the La Secta super stable.
 La Secta’s first and primary feud was with La Parka (the AAA version) who led a group of técnicos in the gang war.
 This led to a Luchas de Apuestas match between La Parka and Cibernético at Triplemanía XII where La Parka defeated Cibernético and forced him to unmask.
 After the loss of the mask Cibernético became more and more obsessed with defeating La Parka, he even brought in Muerte Cibernética to target La Parka.
 Shortly after bringing Muerte Cibernética into the group Cibernético suffered a knee injury that would put him out of action for the remainder of 2006.
 The feud between Muerta Cibernética and La Parka climaxed at Triplemanía XIV where La Parka unmasked Muerta Cibernética as well.

 After the unmasking and being revealed as Ricky Banderas he changed his name to "Asesor Cibernético" and targeted La Secta’s old leader, blaming him for the stable’s bad luck.

 La Secta Diabólica

 With Cibernético out of the group La Secta became La Secta Diabólica (The Diabolical Sect) with Asesor Cibernético as their leader.
 La Secta soon saw Cibernético's old partners Chessman and Charly Manson turn técnico and side with Cibernético building a new faction war.
-Cibernético and Asesor Cibernético faced off at Guerra de Titanes 2006 in a match that saw Cibernético beat his opponent in a casket match and then have his group come out and help him throw the casket into an active volcano.
+Cibernético and Asesor Cibernético faced off at Guerra de Titanes 2006 in a match that saw Cibernético beat his opponent in a casket match and then have his group come out and carry Asesor Cibernético's coffin to a nearby lagoon, where he was given a Viking funeral and thrown into the lagoon (which many outlets believed was Cibernético throwing Asesor Cibernético into a volcano, due to the TV transmission interspersing the Viking funeral with shots from volcanic eruptions and lava).
 This was of course a storyline, mainly designed to let Ricky Banderas return to Puerto Rico.
 With Asesor Cibernético supposedly dead the Black Family carried on the stable name.